Investment Objectives

 Fund performance

-A key focus was locking in attractive coupon levels ahead of further monetary easing by the European Central Bank, which is now in the advanced stages of its rate-cutting cycle.
-This contrasts with the U.S. Federal Reserve, which has thus far held rates steady in 2025, amid ongoing uncertainty around the inflation outlook and persistent strength in the labour market.
-In this context, securing higher coupons ahead of additional rate cuts remains a strategic priority.
+A key priority was locking in attractive coupons ahead of potential monetary easing by the Federal Reserve, which has maintained a restrictive stance amid ongoing inflation uncertainty and persistent strength in the labour market.
+This contrasts sharply with the European Central Bank, which is already deep into its rate-cutting cycle.
+In this context, securing higher coupons before potential U.S. rate cuts remains a strategic priority.

 Market and investment outlook

-Fixed income markets have faced persistent headwinds in recent months, as elevated inflation, intensifying geopolitical tensions, and shifting monetary policy expectations have weighed on investor sentiment.
-Sovereign bonds have been at the centre of this volatility, reflecting heightened market sensitivity to these crosscurrents.
+Fixed income markets have faced ongoing challenges in recent months, driven by elevated inflation, geopolitical tensions, and shifting monetary policy expectations.
+Sovereign bonds have been particularly sensitive to these factors, leading to increased volatility.

-We maintain a constructive view on European credit, supported by the ECB’s ongoing easing cycle, while also recognising growing relative value in U.S. high yield as the scope for further monetary accommodation in the euro area narrows.
+We remain constructive on European high yield credit, buoyed by strong demand for new issuance, while recognizing the increasing relative value in U.S. high yield as the scope for further monetary accommodation in the euro area narrows.
 Given the fluid macroeconomic and geopolitical backdrop, a proactive and adaptive management approach will remain essential to navigating risks and capitalising on opportunities.